mthiesen/Xcode_copy_line/README.md

 ### Compatibility

-The plug-in is compatible with Xcode 5, Xcode 5.1, Xcode 6, Xcode 6.1, Xcode 6.2 and Xcode 6.3 Beta.
+The plug-in is compatible with Xcode 5, Xcode 5.1, Xcode 6, Xcode 6.1, Xcode 6.2 and Xcode 6.3.

 ### Thanks